hcorrada/networks-across-scales/content/projects/project_1.md

 Each of the 3 Rosalind exercises will be evaluated based on correctness, efficiency and style.

-(1) Correctness: if you pass the Rosalind correctness check, you get full credit.
+1. Correctness: if you pass the Rosalind correctness check, you get full credit.
 Otherwise, your grade is determined by

-  (a) program running without error when called as `python <script.py> <input_file>` where `<input_file>` is in the format used for that problem in Rosalind;
+	* Program running without error when called as `python <script.py> <input_file>` where `<input_file>` is in the format used for that problem in Rosalind.
-  (b) program reading input in the required format;
+	* Program reading input in the required format.
-  (c) program printing output in correct format as described in Rosalind;
+	* Program printing output in correct format as described in Rosalind.
-  (d) program implementing an algorithm that addresses the problem (i.e., you get more points if the algorithm is correct but you have a bug, e.g., with indexing)
+	* Program implementing an algorithm that addresses the problem (i.e., you get more points if the algorithm is correct but you have a bug, e.g., with indexing)

-(2) Efficiency: points are awarded for providing efficient solutions.
+2. Efficiency: points are awarded for providing efficient solutions.
 For example, a linear algorithm will score better than a quadratic algorithm.
 For full credit, implement the efficient algorithms described in textbook and discussed in class.

-(3) Is the code in your submission clean and easy to read, with non-obvious statements properly commented?
+3. Is the code in your submission clean and easy to read, with non-obvious statements properly commented?
 Are functions used appropriately for clarity and organization?

 ## Part 2: Skew Diagrams ##